geotsad/Academic-Projects/README.md

 # Academic Projects - ECE AUTH
 Welcome to my academic projects repository.
 This collection includes projects developed during my undergraduate studies at the Department of Electrical and Computer Engineering, Aristotle University of Thessaloniki.

-Below you will find a curated list of my most significant projects, demonstrating my practical experience across the Software Development Life Cycle (SDLC), AI model implementation, and system security.

 ## Featured Projects (The Highlights)